wp-plugins/mailmunch/readme.txt

 = Do you provide instant connections to any email providers? =

-Yes, we provide instant integration with Mailchimp, Aweber, GetResponse, Constant Contact, Campaign Monitor and other email marketing apps.
-When a user subscribes, their email is automatically subscribed to your MailChimp, Aweber, or other newsletter list.
+Yes, we provide instant integration with Mailchimp, Constant Contact, AWeber, Campaign Monitor, GetResponse and other email marketing apps.
+When a user subscribes, their email is automatically subscribed to your MailChimp, Constant Contact, AWeber, or other newsletter list.
 Alternately, you can simply download a CSV list of your newsletter subscribers.

 = How can I integrate with a email marketing software? =

-Once you go to create your email subscribe form, you will see the integration step where you can integrate with MailChimp, Aweber and others.
+Once you go to create your email subscribe form, you will see the integration step where you can integrate with MailChimp, Constant Contact, AWeber and others.

 = How does the exit popup work? =